-Your application and fee will be processed by the Graduate Admissions Office and this information will be forwarded to the College of Nursing.
-After you are notified by the Graduate Admissions Office that your application is complete the MSN Program Director will contact you to come for an on campus interview.
+No. Your Graduate School application and fee will be processed by the Graduate Admissions Office, and once all application requirements are complete the information will be forwarded to the MSN Program Director.
+After you are notified by the Graduate Admissions Office that your application is complete the MSN Program Director will contact you to come for an on-campus interview.

 Do I have to have a license to practice as a registered nurse in the state of Texas?

 Yes, there must be evidence that you are currently licensed to practice in Texas.

 What if I am licensed in another state?